3 Best Ways to Help Your Nipples While Breastfeeding

 Nipples while Breastfeeding – Differences

-1. Flat nipples – as it name implies, a flat nipple is one which does not stick out.
+1. Flat nipples – As the name implies, a flat nipple does not stick out.
 It lies flush along the natural curve of the breast.

 Flat and inverted nipples – solutions

 It may be possible to pull the nipple to stretch it out.
-To do this, press the area around the areola, wiggle it to left & right until the nipple points out.
-Grasp the nipple with thumb and forefinger and gently tug until the nipple sticks out more prominently (Hoffman method).
+To do this, press the area around the areola and wiggle it to the left & right until the nipple points out.
+Grasp the nipple with your thumb and forefinger and gently tug until the nipple sticks out more prominently (Hoffman method).

-Pull gently at first, and then with more determination as your breasts toughen up.
+Pull gently at first, then with more determination as your breasts toughen.
 Handling your nipples this way may seem crude, but preparing today will be less problematic tomorrow.
-After baby is born, your breasts will be tugged & pulled, sucked & gummed ten times a day, 15 minutes per sitting.
-So, don’t be afraid to give your nipples a tug: there’s lots more coming after Baby is born!
+After the birth, your breasts will be tugged & pulled, sucked & gummed ten times a day, 15 minutes per sitting.
+So, don’t be afraid to tug at your nipples: there’s lots more coming after Baby is born!

 • Use the tools to help your inverted or shy nipples